Insane96/ProgressiveBosses/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Got a problem?
+Use this template.
+But I recommend joining Discord and talking there before fileing an issue.
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---